munizart/munizart.github.io/_posts/2018-10-11-introducing-idle-comp.md

 ### Non-blocking code

-In regular javascript there is one thread where all code are executed and if your functions takes to long to execute it will block this thread.
+In regular javascript there is one thread where all tasks are executed and if your function takes too long to execute it will block this thread.
 Actually, the problem gets even worst as not only user land code is ran in this thread!
 Some browser code will be competing with yours.

-Generally, the long a funciton is the long a functions takes to execute.
+Generally, the long a function is the long a functions takes to execute.
 So if break your code into small functions and compose they togheter and take advantage of some asynchronism you won't be blocking the main thread for long.